cjmlgrto/mlgrto.com/_posts/2017/2017-01-04-books-read.md

 ### [by Yuval Harari](http://www.ynharari.com/sapiens/short-overview/)

 If I could track the kind of things I browse on the internet, I'd wager that world history would come up right on top if not right after computer science and design.
-I'm a sucker for history— I'd spend an afternoon down a Wikipedia *rabbit hole* full of articles about the [Indus Valley Civilisation](https://en.wikipedia.org/wiki/Indus_Valley_Civilisation) or the [origin of the English language](https://www.youtube.com/user/Xidnaf/videos).
+I'm a sucker for history — I'd spend an afternoon down a Wikipedia *rabbit hole* full of articles about the [Indus Valley Civilisation](https://en.wikipedia.org/wiki/Indus_Valley_Civilisation) or the [origin of the English language](https://www.youtube.com/user/Xidnaf/videos).

 That said, I was spoiled by the amount of information this book gave me.
-Harari's novelisation of human history (from the first human, the spread of religion— all the way up to bionic eyes) is a fantastic insight into the psychology of our behaviour.
+Harari's novelisation of human history (from the first human, the spread of religion — all the way up to bionic eyes) is a fantastic insight into the psychology of our behaviour.
 Ten out of ten, would read this again.

 ## On Web Typography